nanditaradha/Project_Loan-Defaulters-Prediction/README.md

 Create a new repository on [GitHub](https://github.com/) and upload the project.

-Follow the instructions given on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python) to deploy a web app.
+Follow the instructions given in [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python) to deploy a web app.

 ## Directory Tree
 ```